alvaroalea/QL_diren_keyboard_adapter/README.md

 As soon as the Port B line go high, reconfigure again the KBO line as input.

 In the main loop of the microcontroller, comunication with keyboard is done, and actual key is stored in a variable.
+It also has in charge to decode de other input for configuration and do the keyboard traslation of other keys.

+The first row of the keyboard is the special characters, shift, control and enter, that can be pressed with other keys at same time, they are managed in separate variables.

+a 3rd table will translate the 102 keys of the AT keyboard into the 64 keys of the QL.

+The first table will have at leas 64 position (one for QL key) and will be used as a mask for determine if any KBO line is used by it.

+A second table of 64 positions will indicate the bit of port B that need to go down on key press.

+In this way, only 230 bytes of ROM area used, and only 1 byte and 3 bits are used for the keys.

 ## Comparative